Steele Solutions Rises to the Challenge of Helping

 The continued transition of the economy toward online shopping has created an incredible need for new distribution and fulfillment centers.
 The material handling equipment in an increasing number of those centers is supported by platforms and mezzanines designed and manufactured by Steele Solutions Inc., which has positioned itself for further growth through major investments in people, technologies, processes and equipment.

-Within all that square footage are a lot of conveyor systems that are supported by steel platforms, and that need crossover bridges for personnel.
+Within all that square footage are a lot of conveyor systems that are supported by steel platforms, and that need crossover bridges and access catwalks for personnel.

 And that’s just Amazon.
 Add FedEx, UPS, Walmart and a host of other retailers, parcel delivery services and manufacturers, and you have a tremendous need for the steel structures that Steele Solutions designs and manufactures.